How to Install Perl on Fedora Linux

 Install Development Tools and Libraries

-Before compiling Perl from the source, prepare your Fedora Linux system with the necessary development tools.
+Before compiling Perl from the source, prepare your Fedora system with the necessary development tools.
 These tools, including compilers and libraries, are critical for building software from source code.

 sudo dnf groupinstall "Development Tools" "Development Libraries"